himanshugarg/himanshugarg/README.md

 - 💬 Ask me about the worst of the web (series).
 - 📫 How to reach me: hgarg@acm.org
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I am not affiliated to the organizations whose repos you see my comments in.
+- ⚡ Fun fact: I am not affiliated to the organizations whose repos I comment in.